keu/docs/software_versioned_docs/version-0.26/install-azure-standard.md

 You can view Microsoft Azure's Web Portal at https://portal.azure.com/.

-> Note: Each version of Astronomer Enterprise is compatible with only a particular set of Kubernetes versions.
+> Note: Each version of Astronomer Software is compatible with only a particular set of Kubernetes versions.
 For more information, refer to Astronomer's [Version Compatibility Reference](version-compatibility-reference.md).

 ### Create an Azure Resource Group